Could Your Yeast Infection Actually Be Something Else?

 - Protected sex (with a male partner): But on the other hand, latex condoms and condoms with spermicides may irritate the vagina and eradicate good bacteria.

-- Oral sex: Saliva is not the most hygienic of lubricants, but it can also interfere with the pH of the vagina (which should be 3.8-4.5).
-I wouldn’t ever suggest taking this away from you; just take a little break if you’re prone to infections.
+- Oral sex: Saliva is not the most hygienic of lubricants, and it can also interfere with the pH of the vagina (which should be 3.8-4.5).
+I wouldn’t ever suggest taking this away from you; just take a little break if you’re prone to infections, or use a dental dam.

 - Low vitamin D: Vaginas need sunshine too!